Palatinate Forest: Detailed topographic description

+The highest points in this low mountain range occur in the central Palatinate Forest, and mainly in the east.

 Here, in a single, contiguous ridge is a series of peaks exceeding the 600 metre mark, of which the Great Kalmit, at 672.6 m, is also the highest point of the entire Palatinate Forest.
 The ridge begins at the Steigerkopf (also called the Schänzel) (about 500 m) and heads westwards to the Frankenweide region around the Eschkopf (609.9 m) and Weißenberg (609.9 m).
 This massif extends from the town of Hochspeyer via Johanniskreuz to Hauenstein.
 Its central area between Johanniskreuz and Hermersbergerhof rather resembles a plateau bounded by deeply incised valleys.
 This plateau also runs towards the west at a height of about 500 m before descending gradually to 400 m.
 It is bisected by the Schwarzbach and Moosalb rivers.
 To the southwest other ridges separate the valleys of the Merzalbe and the headstreams of the Wieslauter.
 It is therefore possible to walk from Neustadt an der Weinstraße to Leimen or Kaiserslautern-Mölschbach without dropping below the 450 metre contour line.

 North of the line from Hochspeyerbach to Speyerbach the highest points are the 570.8 m high Drachenfels and the Hoher Stoppelkopf (Stoppelkopf; 566.2 m).
 In the triangle formed by the Isenach to the north and German Wine Route to the east are other hills over 500 metres in height.
 The most prominent are Neustadt's northern local hill (Hausberg), the Weinbiet (554.0 m), and the Eckkopf (516.0 m) near Deidesheim.

 North of the Isenach only the Rahnfels (516.5 m) breaks through the 500 metre contour.
 In its continuation to the north its descends from 400 to 300 metres above sea level.

 South of the Queich the countryside changes due to the somewhat different geological situation (see Landscape character).
 Here larger erosion surfaces and rather isolated hillforms (conical hills), which on average reach heights of 450 metres, characterize the landscape.
 The highest points on the German side of the Wasgau are the Rehberg (576.8 m) near Annweiler, the castle hill of the ruins of Wegelnburg (570.9 m) near Nothweiler, followed by the Hohe Derst (560.5 m) west of Bad Bergzabern and the Großer Eyberg (513.0 m) southwest of Dahn.
 The Hohe List (475.8 m) and Erlenkopf (472.1 m) near Eppenbrunn are the highest points in the southwest.